mayurkoli128/Tiny.URL/README.md

 ```

 ## Contributing
-*Any contribution or suggestion's most welcome.* For major changes, please open an issue first to discuss what you would like to change.
+*Any contribution or suggestion's most welcome.*

 **Steps for contribution**